hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 See the [gmaps sample](../gmaps) for details on most of the code.
 Additional details on the baseline code extended by this sample can be found in the [custom command handling sample](../commands/README.md).

+### Connecting to a session

 If defining sessions during `connect`, an additional `sessionId` parameter specifies the desired Id.
+If left undefined, defaults are applied, in the given order:

+1. Explicit `sessionId` parameter provided in `connect()`
+2. Suffix extracted from the WebSocket connection string
+3. `machineId` `connect()` parameter
+4. `machineId`, in turn, will resolve to a random Id, if not provided.

+NOTE: browser apps don't have direct access to machine specific parameters - see a discussion on the last section.

 ```javascript
 // Connection to STP and app launch